 Confined to dry or only slightly or temporarily moist sites, in heaths and early snowbeds, on ridges, river terraces and bars, and in scree and on cliffs, especially bird cliff meadows where the plants may become very large.
 Substrates are mostly sand, gravel or coarser kinds, because silt and clay retain too much water for this xerophilous species.
 Probably indifferent as to soil reaction (pH).

 Common to frequent in all zones and sections.
 Present on all major islands, incl.
 Bjørnøya.

 The general range is circumpolar and arctic–alpine, very widespread.

 Saxifraga cespitosa is an extremely polymorphic species, globally but also within Svalbard.
 The variation has been described as eight or more species (see, e.g., Elven et al. 2011).
 One geographically restricted molecular study, now fairly old, is undertaken to date: Tollefsrud et al. (1998).
-These authors documented significant variation but did not resolved it in any way.
+These authors documented significant variation but did not resolve it in any way.

 Saxifraga cespitosa is a highly polyploid species (mainly decaploid, 2n = 80) and has several close relatives, mainly at lower ploidy levels, e.g., S. hypnoides L. and S. rosacea Moench in W Europe, both reaching as far north as N Iceland.
 Whereas S. cespitosa has a very wide, circumpolar range, all its close relatives are more temperate Europeans.
 It is not inconceivable that our S. cespitosa includes more than one combination of more low-ploid genomes from these relatives.